morissonmaciel/vscode-tsc-compiler/README.md

 ## Known Issues

-The only known issue is the extension uncabability in detect more then one `tsconfig.json` files and mutiples folders in `workspace`.
-Support for mutiple folders workspace coming soon.
+The only known issue: the extension is unable to detect more then one `tsconfig.json` files and multiples folders in `workspace`.
+Support for multiple folders workspace is coming soon.

 ## Release Notes